basnijholt/glove80-tailorkey/TUI_DESIGN.md

 This document is the single source of truth for the upcoming Textual (Python) TUI that edits Glove80 layouts.
 Every requirement below is derived from the checked-in Python toolchain (`src/glove80`), the exported JSON schema at `docs/layout_payload.schema.json`, and the existing CLI workflows (`uv run glove80 …`, `just regen`, `just ci`).

+> **Instructions for agents**: Before making changes, read this file end-to-end, follow its requirements, and record any new decisions, deviations, or discoveries back into this document (append brief dated notes in the relevant section).
+Treat it as a living blueprint.

 ## 1. Source-of-Truth Context & Guarantees

 | Concern | Canonical Location | TUI Obligation |